EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/README.md

 - visualize timeseries, 2D, 3D, and multi-channel images.
 - create interactive visualizations tailored to your needs.
 - set up visualizations in a Python script or a [Jupyter notebook](https://jupyter.org/).
-- annotate data (draw masks, polygons, etc.).
+- annotate data (draw segmentation masks, polygons, etc.).
 - use [plugins from the community](https://www.napari-hub.org/) or develop and share your own plugin.

-Check the links below to learn more about Napari.
+Click on the links below to learn more about Napari.

 ````{grid} 1 1 2 4
 ```{grid-item-card}